110+ ⭐⭐⭐⭐⭐ Google Reviews

 After the Citizenship Lodgement

 Once the application is lodged, the applicant will receive an Acknowledgement Letter from the Department of Home Affairs (DHA).
 The applicant will continue to remain on their current visa while the application is being processed.
 Bridging Visas are not issued for citizenship applications.
+If their current visa is expiring, they must apply for another visa to remain in Australia lawfully.

 If the application is approved (and the Citizenship Test has been successfully passed, where required), the applicant will be invited to attend a Citizenship Ceremony.